4 Types of Dangerous Mold in Your Home

-Cladosporium grows on moist acrylic painted walls, wood, carpets, wallpaper, or other damp organic matter.
+- Cladosporium grows on moist acrylic-painted walls, wood, carpets, wallpaper, or other damp organic matter.
 There are 40 different kinds of Cladosporium and they come in many different colors including green, brown, gray, and black.

-Penicillium is a different type of mold you may have learned about in science class or found in your own refrigerator on spoiled food.
+- Penicillium is a different type of mold you may have learned about in science class or found in your own refrigerator on spoiled food.
 It causes food and other perishable items to spoil.
 Penicillium can also be found growing on walls, wallpaper, floors, and carpet.
 It can be blue, yellow, green, or white.

-Alternaria mold often grows on iron, tiles, bricks, plaster, wallpaper, paper, and canvas.
+- Alternaria mold often grows on iron, tiles, bricks, plaster, wallpaper, paper, and canvas.
 There are 50 different types of Alternaria mold, which is a common cause of allergies.
 Alternaria grows in dark gray spots.

 Beware of This Toxic Mold

-The most toxic type of mold found growing indoors is Stachybotrys chartarum.
+The fourth most common and most toxic type of mold found growing indoors is Stachybotrys chartarum.
 Often called “black mold,” it is a dangerous, toxic mold.
 Luckily, this type of mold growth indoors is rare.
 It is most often caused by long-term moisture in a home.
 For example, a home that has been empty for months without good air circulation or that has a leaky pipe could have toxic black mold.

 It is very difficult to identify the difference between black mold and many of the other common types of mold that grow indoors.
-Toxic black mold is green-ish black in color and can produce a musty or rotten smell, what we think of as a “musty-smelling basement.”
+Toxic black mold is greenish-black in color and can produce a musty or rotten smell, what we think of as a “musty-smelling basement.”
 It can be found on water-damaged materials that have been damp for longer than 24 hours.